skeller88/aws-terraform-bootstrap/README.md

 # Architecture
 ![Architecture Diagram](architecture_diagram.jpg?raw=true)
 ## Application
-The app itself is simple. "hello_world.py" reads a parameter from Parameter Store, makes a HTTPS request to a [fake online REST API](https://jsonplaceholder.typicode.com/), and, depending on the environment variables, writes part of the response from the fake REST API to a csv file or Postgres, hosted either locally or on AWS.
+The app itself is simple. `hello_world_lambda.py` runs the function `hello_world.py`, which reads a parameter from Parameter Store, makes a HTTPS request to a [fake online REST API](https://jsonplaceholder.typicode.com/), and, depending on the environment variables, writes part of the response from the fake REST API to a csv file or Postgres, hosted either locally or on AWS.
 The csv file is either in a local directory: